kubeflow/manifests/common/istio-1-9/README.md

     ---
     **NOTE**

-    `split-istio-packages` is a python script under `scripts/` that is included in `PATH` in a bootstrapped env.
+    `split-istio-packages` is a python script in the same folder as this file.

     ---